Lane Kenworthy, The Good Society

 - Duncan and Magnuson, “Investing in Preschool Programs.”
 See also W. Steven Barnett, “Getting the Facts Right on Pre-K,” National Institute for Early Education Research, 2013. ↩

 - Gøsta Esping-Andersen, The Incomplete Revolution, Polity, 2009, ch.
-4; Tarjei Havnes and Magne Mogstad, “Is Universal Child Care Leveling the Playing Field?,” IZA Discussion Paper 4978, 2010; Ermisch, Jäntti, and Smeeding, eds., From Parents to Children. ↩
+4; Havnes and Mogstad, “Is Universal Child Care Leveling the Playing Field?”; Ermisch, Jäntti, and Smeeding, eds., From Parents to Children. ↩

 - Lane Kenworthy, “How Do We Know?,” The Good Society. ↩